Actindo-AG/Documentation/Core1Platform/01_General.md

 # General information

 The *Actindo Core1 Platform* offers a comprehensive solution for efficient digital Unified Commerce.
-It is an API-first and cloud-native *Digital Operations Platform (DOP)* that enables an easy and fast integration of new business models in an existing IT landscape.
-It supports the modelling, maintaining, and visualization of processes of any complexity.
-You can easily adjust data streams so that you do not only manage data but also understood it.
+It is an API-first and cloud-native *Digital Operations Platform (DOP)* that provides you with an easy and fast integration of new business models in an existing IT landscape.
 The platform brings together a high degree of automation and process integration.
 It offers a fast time to market as well as tremendous relief and time savings in day-to-day operations.
 From product data, purchasing, and inventory to customer management, monitoring and reporting, everything is made available centrally in one place.

-The *Actindo Core1 Platform* supports your business processes, regardless of the fields of application you need a solution for:
+The *Actindo Core1 Platform* supports your business processes, regardless of the field of application you need a solution for:
-- You have an existing legacy system in use and want to change from B2B (business-to-cusumer) to D2C (direct-to-consumer) business.
+- You have an existing legacy system in use and want to switch from B2B (business-to-consumer) to D2C (direct-to-consumer).
 - You want to replace an outdated and inflexible IT infrastructure.
 - You are a young start-up which wants a seamless transition to be ready for further growth.

 The *Actindo Core1 Platform* stands for a loose coupling of modules.
-It can be integrated into all types of existing IT infrastructure, and the depth of integration is completely flexible.
+This is implemented by the following:
+- Although a common code base is used, the platform is highly customizable with freely selectable modules and plug-ins, which are maintainable.
+Any component can be replaced for a true best-of-breed approach, but it can also operate as a standalone solution.
-It contains dynamic data models that you can individually adapt to the specific needs of your company.
-The platform provides consistent data handling as well as established and proven logic on data, which makes possible advanced real-time reporting of any kind.
+- You can individually adapt the dynamic data models to the specific needs of your company.
+You can easily adjust data streams so that you do not only manage data, but also understood it.
+The platform provides you with consistent data handling as well as established and proven logic on data.
+This makes possible advanced real-time reporting of any kind.
-You can handle nearly all needed process steps in one single application.
-Any component can be replaced for a true best-of-breed approach.
-This is supported by an easily customizable process orchestration that determines when and how certain actions should be executed.
-Although a common code base is used, it is highly customizable with additional maintainable plug-ins.
+- You can manage nearly all needed process steps in one single application.
+It supports the modelling, maintaining, and visualization of business processes of any complexity.
+The easily customizable process orchestration determines when and how certain actions are to be executed.